mortezakowkabi/jcb-persian-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 [00:04:30](https://www.youtube.com/watch?v=ckFakaQ90JY&t=00h04m30s)

-Let’s use the **Experts** admin view as an example.
+Let's use the **Experts** admin view as an example.

 When creating a new Expert:

 1. Navigate to **Expert Database → Experts → New**.
-2. You’ll find a field labeled **Expert**, which allows you to select users within a specific group.
+2. You'll find a field labeled **Expert**, which allows you to select users within a specific group.
 3. Below it, a **Create User** button appears.

 [00:05:26](https://www.youtube.com/watch?v=ckFakaQ90JY&t=00h05m26s)